 The theoretical frameworks Bryq uses are well-documented.

-We ensure that we are always reliable with quarterly reliability checks on all of the Bryq items.
+We ensure that we remainreliable with quarterly reliability check-ins on all Bryq items.

-We ensure that our translations are done systematically by accredited professionals to keep the reliability of the items across languages.
+We ensure that our translations are done in a systematic way by accredited professionals to maintain the reliability of the items across languages.

 We conduct benchmarking exercises to ensure the predictive validity of our tool.